-The colorful premises boasts several spectacular rooms, suites, and self-contained villas, each of which has been decorated differently.
-The renovation and restoration efforts of the hacienda were made with explicit care to protect the original characteristics of the building and the personal touches which the former owners gave it.
+The colorful premises boast several spectacular rooms, suites, and self-contained villas, each of which has been decorated differently.
+The renovation and restoration efforts of the hacienda were made with explicit care to protect the original characteristics of the building and the personal touches that the former owners gave it.

 Most feature 18-foot ceilings with exposed beams, 10-foot-high double wooden doors, beautiful wooden beds, dark tropical hardwood cabinets, and tile floors.
 Having hammocks in virtually every room and living space is a quintessentially Yucatecan tradition that is followed here.

 The majority of rooms and suites at Hacienda San Jose feature woven cotton hammocks – the perfect place to lounge around and relax after a long day of sightseeing.
 The restaurant here, housed within an old factory building, is one of the best restaurants in Merida.

 Tixkokob itself is a charming town, worthy of a little exploration.
 Foodie travelers will love the dining options available here.

 Pueblo Pibil (Calle 21 & 28, N ° 180) and Celestial Cocina Jardin (Calle 27, Calle 18 y 20, 97470) are two great places to add to your radar.
 Click here to check the latest room rates and availability at Hacienda San Jose.